 - Dual diagnosis therapy

-At Northern Illinois Recovery Center, clients receive individualized treatment that suits their particular case.
-We also specialize in helping professional individuals transition back into their careers with ease.
-Our research-based substance abuse programs help clients get to the root of their problems, so healing is thorough and comprehensive.
+At our rehab center, clients receive individualized treatment that suits their needs.
+Our evidence-based treatment programs help clients get to the root of their problems, so healing is thorough and comprehensive.

 Don’t let addiction control your life.
-Find hope and healing at an opioid addiction rehab center.
+Find hope and healing at an opioid addiction treatment center.
 You can overcome your opioid addiction with our help.
-Contact us at 855.786.1978, and we’ll get you on the road to recovery.
+Give us a call today and we’ll help you get started on the road to recovery.